garrandall/popular-music-data/tracks/roll-wit-tha-flava-the-flavor-unit-mc-s.md

 The funky flip-flop flava unit, my hip-hop neigbor doin it Came to the studio, check my flow, and ran right through it I bet you thought I wouldn't come, I came
-I'm never done till I'm done rippin drums like a shotgun, ohh!
+I'm never done till I'm done rippin drums like a shotgun, oh!

-Chorus

 Verse Six: D-Nice

-Now ladies, what's my name? (aaah)
+Now ladies, what's my name? (ah)
 That means it's time to go
 I'm the same muuuhfucker from it's time to flow, so Some might have dissed the way I flow it out
-Niggaz need to throw it out
+Niggas need to throw it out
 Simply cause it's somethin you don't know about
 So watch the Nice man shake the ground
 And now I'm Rollin with the Flava cause